Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 Simplii Financial No Fee Chequing Account

 RBC is the largest bank in Canada with over 1.43 trillion dollars in assets.
 It is very accessible with 1,300 physical branches and over 4,200 ATMs available across Canada.
-Like the other major banks, they offer a wide variety of banking services and products including chequing accounts.
+Like the other major banks, it is involved in just about every aspect of banking, whether on a consumer, commercial, or global investment level.
+Among the plethora of banking products it offers, its chequing accounts are one of their most popular products.
 They currently offer 4 different chequing accounts each with its own unique traits.

 With the plethora of chequing accounts available in today’s market, choosing a chequing account can be stressful.
 Numerous banks and financial institutions fight for your business through promotional offers and persistent ads that follow you around.
 To help you break through this “fog of war”, we’ve broken down the main aspects of choosing a chequing account.